LauraAubin/Traveller/README.md

 3. Create a new application.

-4. You should now have your own appication ID and key.
+4. You should now have your own appication ID and key that you can input into the script [here](https://github.com/LauraAubin/Traveller/blob/master/oc-transpo-gps-bus-tracker.rb#L6-L7).

 Note that the API is limited to `10,000` calls per day.

-### Modifying the script [WIP]
+## Modifying the script [WIP]

 - Correct folder
 - Where to put API ID/key